puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 >
 >- This group policy may be most appropriate for an organization that doesn't currently deploy a custom site list but requires IE11 for the majority of its intranet sites.
 > - This policy will be most effective when most of an organization’s legacy sites are in the Local Intranet Zone.
-> - If you also deploy a custom site list, the configuration in the site list take precedence over this policy.
+> - If you also deploy a custom site list, the configuration in the site list takes precedence over this policy.
 >

 1. Open Local Group Policy Editor.